sotaireange/cv/README.md

 ---

 ##  Objective
-Seeking a **Python Developer** role to contribute to backend systems, work with APIs and asynchronous tasks, and grow within a collaborative team.
+Seeking a **Python Developer** or **Data Analyst** role to contribute to backend systems, work with APIs and asynchronous tasks, and grow within a collaborative team.
 Highly motivated to learn, improve, and deliver reliable solutions with strong analytical and data processing capabilities.